 Using mysqladmin command

 By default, a password is asked while installation of MySQL for the root user.
-But suppose that for some reasons it was not asked and now you wish to set the password then you can make the use of the mysqladmin command in the following way to assign the new password to the root user –
+But suppose that for some reason it was not asked, and now you wish to set the password, then you can make the use of the mysqladmin command in the following way to assign the new password to the root user –

 mysqladmin -u root password myPassWhichIWant